[fancy_box id=1 linked_cu=6940 align=”center”] CLICK HERE TO GET YOUR FREE TIP SHEET[/fancy_box]

 The many benefits of living with a pet

-- Promotes socialization and exercise.
-This is because, when there are pets at home, elderly would have to take them out for walks and attend to their needs.
+Promotes socialization and exercise.
+When there are pets at home, the elderly would have to take them out for walks and attend to their needs.
 This allows the elderly to get out of the home.
 And meet friends and people, thus promoting socializing.
-In this case, walking is the best exercise for older people, which improves blood circulation and boosts overall health.
+In this case, walking is the best exercise for older people, improving blood circulation and boosting overall health.

-- It also improved cognitive functioning.
+It also improved cognitive functioning.
 Caring for a pet is exceptionally beneficial for the elderly suffering from dementia.
-This is because spending time with pets, caring for them, attending to their needs, all makes them more focused and improved their cognitive functioning.
+This is because spending time with pets, caring for them, and attending to their needs makes them more focused and improves their cognitive functioning.

-- Improved overall health.
+Improved overall health.
 According to several studies conducted across the globe.
-When the elderly owned and cared for their pets, were far more healthier than those who did not own pets.
+When the elderly owned and cared for their pets, they were far healthier than those who did not own pets.

 Top 5 dog breeds for seniors

-A relatively low energy dog that can happily spend an afternoon snuggled up on their owner’s lap.
+A relatively low-energy dog that can happily spend an afternoon snuggled upon its owner’s lap.
 Yorkshires tend to bond very strongly with one person.

 A good dog for a retired person who can give this breed frequent walks around the neighborhood.
 Scottish Terriers are both affectionate and protective of their owners and will provide a sense of security.